 Expectations will differ between adults and children but if you wouldn’t yell at your guest for not eating everything you served them, refrain from doing so with your child too.

 Acknowledging that your child’s feelings are equally valid (yes I see it is really important for you to have both the red and the blue car in hand) will decrease the build up of frustration and deliver an inherently happier child.

-When implementing Gentle Parenting techniques you will experience less power struggles and being with your toddler will become more fun.
+When implementing Gentle Parenting techniques you will experience less power struggles and time with your kids will become more fun.

-The largest hurdle to overcome towards realizing Gentle Parenting bliss is to change YOUR BEHAVIOR What?!
+The largest hurdle to overcome towards realizing Gentle Parenting bliss is to change YOUR BEHAVIOR.
+What?!
 What do you mean ME?!
 What do I have to do with my child misbehaving?
 These are the questions many parents might ask is return, but a lot of power struggles come from parent’s unrealistic expectations for their children.
 Changing is never fun which is why many parents struggle practicing Gentle Parenting.

 Is Gentle Parenting Submissive?

 The most common misconception about gentle parenting methods is that it encourages submissiveness on the side of the parent.
 You might have heard that Gentle Parents end up with wild and uncontrollable children.
 Get that worry out of your head right away.
 It is not true!

 If done CORRECTLY, Gentle Parenting still sets clear boundaries with children.
 The boundaries just look different and are structured to allow them to flourish on their terms instead of being established to exert control.